digitalfabrik/integreat-app/docs/contributing.md

 # Contributing

 Contributing to Integreat is always appreciated!
-Just start by [reporting a bug](#reporting-issues-and-bugs), [opening a pull request](#pull-requests), or [contact us](#contact-us) if you don't know where to start.
+You can start by [reporting a bug](#reporting-issues-and-bugs), [opening a pull request](#pull-requests), or [contacting us](#contact-us) if you don't know where to start.
 Please make sure to have a look at our [conventions](conventions.md).

 ## Contact us